-In a previous article, we discussed how leadership impacts your organizations ability to grow.
+In our last article, we discussed how leadership impacts your organizations ability to grow.
 Now let’s discuss some of the characteristics that leaders need to impact the growth of their organization.

 There are certain core characteristics the majority of leaders possess.
 However, there are also an additional set of characteristics that define transformational leaders — leaders that have the ability to make an impact on organizational growth.